 What is Tryptophan?

-Most people get enough tryptophan in their diet by consuming plant and animal proteins such as turkey, chicken, tofu, spinach, eggs, and pumpkin seeds.Hulsken S, et al. Food-derived serotonergic modulators: effects on mood and cognition.
+Most people get enough tryptophan in their diet by consuming plant and animal proteins such as turkey, chicken, tofu, spinach, and eggs.Hulsken S, et al. Food-derived serotonergic modulators: effects on mood and cognition.
 Nutr Res Rev. 2013 Dec;26(2):223-34.